“Together we are beginning a good life”

 A variety of supportive

-services will be offered to the residents living at Gimaajii;
+services are offered to the residents living at Gimaajii;

 however, participation in those services will not be a